-Lena, her parents and one of her brothers, Salek survived the increasingly harsh conditions, as overcrowding, hunger and disease became rampant.
+Overcrowding, hunger and disease became rampant.
+Lena, her parents and one of her brothers, Salek managed to survive these increasingly harsh conditions.

 By 1943 Lena and Salek were part of only ten per cent of Warsaw’s Jews – some 40,000 people - still alive.
 The rest had died of starvation or disease, or had been deported to nearby death camps such as Treblinka.
 Those murdered there included Lena’s parents.

 As they waited the final deportations of 1943, some of the young Ghetto leaders decided that if they had to die, they would die fighting.
 They began planning an Uprising.
 It turned into the the largest Jewish revolt of World War Two.

 WARSAW GHETTO UPRISING